microsoft/AdaptiveCards/source/dotnet/Samples/AdaptiveCards.Sample.ImageRender/README.md

-﻿# AdaptiveCards HTML Sample
+﻿# AdaptiveCards Image Renderer Sample

-This provides a CLI to exercise the .NET HTML Renderer (`AdaptiveCards.Rendering.Html`)
+This provides a CLI to exercise the .NET WPF Renderer to render to images (`AdaptiveCards.Rendering.Wpf`)

 ## Usage